lap-jo/blog/content/posts/change-lid-close-behaviour.md

 ## Default behaviour
-On most linux distributions the default behaviour is that when you close you laptop lid the computer will suspended all processes inorder to save power.
+On most linux distributions the default behaviour is that when you close you laptop lid the computer will suspend all processes in order to save power.
 This is very useful as it reduces battery usage incase you unknowingly forgot to turn off your computer before a long trip or in any other situation.

 ## But
 There are situations where you will want this behaviour changed so that you can